How Low Hormones Affect Health

 Thyroid: The thyroid gland produces several hormones including T1, T2, T3, T4, and calcitonin.
 The active thyroid hormone is called T3.
 It regulates metabolism, cerebral function, and body temperature, contributes to energy levels, increases fat breakdown and so reduces weight, reduces cholesterol levels, and is essential to the prevention of cognitive decline.

 Testosterone: Released by the adrenals, testes, and ovaries this hormone is vital to both men and women.
-It increases muscle and decreases fat, contributes to strength and stamina, enhances libido, and increases sense of well-being.
+It increases muscle and decreases fat, contributes to strength and stamina, enhances libido, and increases a sense of well-being.
 In men it protects the cardiovascular system, protects against hypertension and arthritis, increases muscle mass and bone density, etc. In women testosterone decreases fat and increases lean muscle, improves energy and stamina, and increases libido.

 The Estrogens: Made by the adrenals, ovaries, testes, liver, and fat cells and consisting of estradiol, estriol, and estrone the estrogens are considered female hormones but estrogen is important for men also.
 Estrogen is necessary for optimal function and protection of the heart, brain, and bones in both sexes.
 It helps to prevent heart disease, cerebral vascular accident (stroke), osteoporosis, Alzheimer's, and memory issues.
 Lack of estrogen may also cause dryness of the skin, eyes, and vagina.

 Progesterone: Even though progesterone is considered a female hormone it is very important for males also.
 It is made by the adrenals, ovaries, testes, fat cells, and in the brain.
-It is important to brain health.
+It is important for brain health.
 It helps protect women from breast and uterine cancer, fibrocystic breasts, uterine fibroids, and ovarian cysts.
-It helps protect men from prostate cancer and benign prostatic hyperplasia.
+It helps protect men from prostate cancer and benign prostatic hyperplasia (BPH).
 It can enhance testosterone by opposing estrogen and also helps to block testosterone conversion into DHT.
 In men it provides some of the same benefits as testosterone.
 Progesterone also helps to keep estrogen balanced in both sexes.

 Ways We Can Improve Our Hormones

 There are basically three ways to improve hormone levels.
-We can take pharmaceutical doses of synthetic or bioidentical hormones, we can take bioidentical hormones in homeopathic form, or we can take nutrients and/or herbs that in certain situations can help to improve the body's own release and use of a specific hormone.
+We can take pharmaceutical doses of synthetic or bioidentical hormones, we can take bioidentical hormones in homeopathic form, or we can take nutrients and/or herbs that in certain situations can help to improve the body's own release of a specific hormone.

 The first option is full hormone replacement therapy.
 HRT requires a prescription by a medical doctor.
 The physician may prescribe either a man-made (synthetic) or bioidentical hormone.